 Mountain Pygmy Possum Facts

-- Yet the species still remains extremely rare.
-Currently, only three small populations appear to exist.
+- However, the sincerely remarkable mammalian species still appears to be extremely rare.
+Further, currently, only three small populations appear to exist throughout its entire range.
 Due to this, along with other factors, the IUCN currently lists the animal as Critically Endangered.
+Quite sadly, following a recent firestorm in the region, its current population remains unknown.

 - The Mountain Pygmy #Possum is an extremely rare alpine marsupial from Australia thought to be extinct before 1966.
 Click To Tweet